bestia-dev-archived/cargo_crev_reviews_workspace/cargo_crev_reviews/README.md

 ### Create a "standard" html page

 The html page has to be MicroXml compatible, basically XHtml.
 Copy for example `web_server_folder/review_list.html` to a new html file.
 Open this file with a browser to preview it.
 I use the VSCode extension [vscode-open-wsl](https://marketplace.visualstudio.com/items?itemName=NoThlnG.vscode-open-wsl) and right-click on the file and `Open with default application`.
-In WSL2 I use my project [wsl_open_browser](https://github.com/LucianoBestia/wsl_open_browser).
+In WSL2 I use my project [wsl_open_browser](https://github.com/LucianoBestia/wsl_open_browser) to open the default browser from wsl2 to Windows.
 Now edit the html file to your liking and reload the browser with F5 to see the changes.
 Use some sample text to make it look as close to what you want.
 These texts will be later programmatically replaced, but they are invaluable while designing a nice layout.

 ### Add markers